 Some brides see their wedding as an opportunity to try something new with their hair, changing the length, volume, and texture with extensions, wigs, clip-ins, and other hair accessories.
 If that’s not your style (or you just love your hair as is), good news: you don’t have to add a single thing to it in order to nail the wedding look of your dreams.
 You can wear your natural hair for your wedding and look and feel stunning.

 To put it simply, by definition, natural hair is hair that hasn’t been altered by chemical straighteners, including relaxers and texturizers.
-So, it’s just the hair on your head, doing its normal thing.
+So, it’s just the hair on your head, in its natural texture.
 Whether your hair is curly, straight, thick, fine, or any type of texture in between, you can embrace your natural hair and work with what you got to create a stunning bridal look.

 There are a few reasons you might want to go with an au naturel hairstyle for your big day.

-If your hair is fine and straight, your biggest challenge with styling is probably going to be volume.
-But luckily, that’s a pretty straightforward challenge to solve—and it starts with using the right products.
+If your hair is fine and straight, your biggest challenge with styling is going to be volume (especially if you have long hair).
+Luckily, that’s a pretty straightforward challenge to solve—and it starts with using the right hair care and products.

 In addition to using the right shampoo and conditioner, plan to add an extra product before styling to give your hair some extra “oomph” on the big day.
 “You’re [also] going to want to use a volumizer, a volumizing spray, or a thickening lotion of some sort,” Richardson says.